 Read our review of Aviva's travel cover here.

-Aviva is one of our top 10 travel insurance providers of 2016, click the link to see the full list.
+Aviva is one of our top 10 travel insurance providers, click the link to see the full list.

 Don’t ignore Foreign Office advice

-In fact, many insurers will cover cancellation if Foreign & Commonwealth Office travel advice about your destination changes after you have bought your ticket and insurance policy.
+Many insurers will cover cancellation if Foreign & Commonwealth Office (FCO) travel advice about your destination changes after you have bought your ticket and insurance policy.
 Again, they ask you to get in touch with your airline or travel operator first to see if they can help.

 Most policies state that you will not be covered if the FCO advises against all or all but essential travel to a country at the time you buy your ticket.
 You can check the latest FCO advice here.

 Even if you’re not caught up in a terrorist attack you can face disruption caused by one.
-When a Russian airline exploded after taking off from Sharm el-Sheikh in Egypt in October, killing all 224 people on board, flights from the airport were suspended.
+When a Russian airline exploded after taking off from Sharm el-Sheikh in Egypt in October 2015, killing all 224 people on board, flights from the airport were suspended.
 It meant hundreds of Brits were stranded there and other holidaymakers in the UK had their holidays cancelled.
-Flights from the UK remain on hold while work is being carried out to improve security at the airport and it looks like they won’t resume until around May 2016.
+Flights from the UK remain on hold while work is being carried out to improve security at the airport.

-LV= was one of the top providers in our list of the best travel insurance providers of 2016.
+LV= was one of the top providers in our list of the best travel insurance providers.

 Whether you’re travelling for work or leisure there are insurance policies that cover terrorism but if it’s something you’re particularly concerned about it’s important to check the small print and speak to your insurer so that you know exactly what is covered.